MetOffice/dagrunner/README.md

 ## Schedulers

 The `dagrunner-execute-graph` script exposes a scheduler argument for specifying our preferred scheduler.
-DAGRunner provides a layer of abstraction for schedulers.
+DAGrunner provides a layer of abstraction for schedulers.
 This enables a range of schedulers to be selected as per requirement.

 These range from [dask](https://www.dask.org/), [ray](https://docs.ray.io/en/latest/ray-more-libs/dask-on-ray.html) to our own in-house multiprocessing asynchronous scheduler (built upon the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library).
 See command help for further details.